CORESENSE Consortium Meet for the first time

 CoreSense consortium at project kickoff in UPM Madrid

-The project, titled “CoreSense: A Hybrid Cognitive Architecture for Deep Understanding,” seeks to address the challenges associated with the increased autonomy of robots, such as reliability, resilience, and trust.
-The consortium aims to develop a formal concept of understanding to support value-oriented situation understanding and self-awareness, which will improve the flexibility, resilience, and explainability of robots.
+The project, titled “CoreSense: A Hybrid Cognitive Architecture for Deep Understanding,” seeks to address the challenges associated with the increased autonomy of robots, particularly in terms of reliability, resilience, and trust.
+The proposed solution is based on a formal concept of understanding and will support value-oriented situation understanding and self-awareness to improve robot flexibility, resilience, and explainability.

 Related Posts